CLArg-group/KR2020-Aspect-Item-Recommender-System/README.md

-# Recommender Systems for Interactive Explanations
+# Argumentation as a Framework for Interactive Explanations for Recommendations

-Source code, data, and supplementary materials for Recommender Systems for Interactive Explanations.
+Source code, data, and supplementary materials for `Argumentation as a Framework for Interactive Explanations for Recommendations`.

 ## Project structure